Index of Native American language index Native American tribes Native American art

 In colonial times, the Mohawks adapted European costume like cloth shirts and blouses, decorating

 them with beadwork and ribbon applique.
+Here is a photograph of a traditional Mohawk skirt.
 Here is a webpage

 about traditional Iroquois dress, and some photographs

-and links about American Indian clothes in general.
+and links about Native American Indian clothes in general.

 The Mohawks didn't wear long headdresses like the Sioux.
 Mohawk men wore traditional Iroquois headdresses, which are feathered caps with a different insignia for each tribe.
 (The Mohawk headdress has three eagle feathers on top.)
 Mohawk women sometimes wore special beaded tiaras.
-In times of war, Mohawk men shaved their heads except for a scalplock or a crest down the center of their head--the hairstyle known as a roach or a "Mohawk."
-Sometimes they augmented this haircut with splayed feathers or artificial roaches made of brightly dyed porcupine and deer hair.
-Here are some pictures of these different kinds of Indian headdresses.
+In times of war, Mohawk men shaved their heads except for a scalplock or a crest down the center of their head.
+This style is often called a Mohawk haircut because of them (though warriors in several other tribes also wore their hair this way.)
+Sometimes they augmented this haircut with splayed feathers or a roach headdress made of brightly dyed porcupine and deer hair.
+Here are some pictures of these different kinds of Indian headdress.
 Mohawk women only cut their hair when they were in mourning.
 Otherwise they wore their hair long and loose or plaited into a long braid.
-Here is a website with pictures of Indian women's hair.
-Men sometimes decorated their faces and bodies with tattoo art, but Mohawk women generally didn't paint or tattoo themselves.
+Men sometimes decorated their faces and bodies with Native tattoo art, but Mohawk women generally didn't paint or tattoo themselves.

 Today, some Mohawk people still wear moccasins or a beaded shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance.